mautrix/docs/maubot/usage/basic.md

 To create a client, click the `+` button next to the "Clients" header and fill in the form.

-* The homeserver dropdown gets values from the `registration_secrets` section, but you can also type a full URL in that box.
+* The homeserver dropdown gets values from the config's `homeservers` section, but you can also type a full URL in that box.
 * The avatar URL can be left empty, you can upload an image after creating the client.